ReiYamahara/Miscellaneous-Pet-Projects/README.md

 In this repository, there are several pet projects I am working on, each in different files, named accordingly.
 In chronological order:

-Mandelbrot & Julia Set: (started 08/21; finished: still in progress)
+Mandelbrot & Julia Set: (started 08/21; still in progress)

-Apollonian Gasket: (started 12/21; finished: still in progress)
+Apollonian Gasket: (started 12/21; still in progress)

 ---
 ![Example](images/julia_set_blues_100.gif)